mathematiguy/kaituitui/README.md

 ## Modifying Designs

 To add or modify designs, edit or create new text files in the designs directory.
 Each line in a design file should consist of pairs of characters where the first character is a key from colour_dict representing a color and the second character is a digit representing how many times to repeat that color in a row.
-Closing the Program

-Close the turtle graphics window to terminate the program.

-## Support

-For issues, questions, or contributions, please open an issue on the GitHub repository where this program is hosted.